francescogerardomarra/its/modulo26/7_logging_spring.md

 java.io.FileNotFoundException: /opt/myapp/logs/app.log (Permission denied)
 ```

-To enable logging to `/opt/myapp/logs/app.log` for a user like `ubuntu` you need to set proper permissions like this:
+For example, to enable logging to `/opt/myapp/logs/app.log` if run via `java -jar` from the terminal with a shell user like `ubuntu`, you need to set proper permissions like this:

 ```bash
 # 1. Confirm your current Linux user; use this username when setting ownership with `chown`